fbpx

 4. Purchasing

 The purchase approval system is so ancient in a few companies that it gives employees nightmares!
 And no, we are not even exaggerating!
-Rogue spending is a constant risk along with human errors and lack transparency.
+Rogue spending is a constant risk, along with human errors and a lack of transparency.
 You can say goodbye to all these issues with business process management.

 5. IT